 A STRATEGIC APPROACH TO IMPROVING HEALTH IN BROOKLYN

 Paper copies of these documents are available for inspection upon request.
-Please contact Adam Stolz, VP & Chief of Staff, at firstname.lastname@example.org or 718-283-7699.
+Please contact Adam Stolz, Vice President, Strategy and Administration, at firstname.lastname@example.org or 718-283-7699.

 Maimonides Medical Center's Department of Population Health aims to improve the health of the Brooklyn community through transformation of the healthcare delivery system and the development of processes to support integration, coordination and collaboration across a wide range of health and social services organizations.

 - Community Care of Brooklyn - DSRIP: New York State has worked with the federal government to initiate the Delivery System Reform Incentive Payment (DSRIP) program , which will allow the state to reinvest over six billion dollars to improve healthcare for Medicaid beneficiaries and reduce avoidable hospital use by 25 percent over the next five years.
 Maimonides, building upon a strong foundation and deep experience developing and implementing collaborative care models through prior state and federal programs, is poised to transform the healthcare delivery system in Brooklyn.
 Maimonides has teamed up with over 350 provider organizations and over 2,400 physicians to establish Community Care of Brooklyn (CCB), a new model of coordinated care for Brooklyn's Medicaid population.

 - The Brooklyn Health Home: The Brooklyn Health Home was established to coordinate medical and behavioral healthcare services for Medicaid patients.
 It is built on the foundation of a successful program developed at Maimonides Medical Center, along with many community based organizations with funding provided by New York State.